Where can I order the uniform from?

 What is your Lateness Procedure?

-- School doors open at 8.40 am.
-Morning registration is at 8.55 am.
-This is the time your child must be in the classroom, so you need to ensure your child is coming through the school gate by 8.50 am.
+- School gates open at 8.35am.
+Morning registration closes at 8.50 am.
+This is the time your child must be in the classroom, so you need to ensure your child is coming through the school gate by 8.50 am latest.

 - It is important to be on time as the first few minutes of the school day are often used to give out instructions or organise schoolwork for the rest of the day.

-- After the close of registration (9.15 am) your child will be marked as unauthorised absence in line with the Department for Education guidance.
+- After the close of registration your child will be marked as absent in line with the Department for Education guidance and our own Attendance Policy.

 - We will let you know if we have concerns about your child’s punctuality.

-- Children who remain uncollected at the end of school time will be referred to a place of safety if not collected or the school contacted by school closing time.
+- Children who remain uncollected at the end of school time will be referred to a place of safety if not collected or the school contacted by school closing time; this will be our paid after school club facility which is a chargeable service, whilst we try and contact you.

 What is your Absence Procedure?